pulukuriBhavya/EPAI_Session6/README.md

 - test_readme_exists to check if the README file exists
 - test_readme_contents to check if the README content is exceding 400 words
 - test_readme_file_for_formatting() to check for proper formatting
+- test_lamda_manual_check to check if the deck of cards are created correct
+- test_create_cards_manual_check to check if the deck of cards are created correct
-- test_squared_power_input checks for negative values of power
+- test_annotations_poker_check cheks for annotations of poker function
-- test_polygon_area_sides checks for negative values for sides
+- test_docstring_poker_check checks for docstrings of poker function
-- test_polygon_area_length checks for negative values for length
+- test_docstring_create_cards_check checks for docstrings of create cards function
+- test_random_tests_20_check checks if the program gives right winner among the 2 players for 20 random sets of cards
-- test_temp_converter_temp checks for negative values of temperature
+- test_3_card_set checks if the program gives right result for sets of 3 cards
-- test_speed_converter_speed checks for negative values of speed
+- test_4_card_set checks if the program gives right result for sets of 4 cards
-- test_polygon_area_size checks for range of sides
+- test_5_card_set checks if the program gives right result for sets of 5 cards
+- test_royal_flush checks for Royal Flush
-- test_temp_converter_input checks for temperature modes other tha 'c', 'f'
+- test_straight_flush checks for straight flush
-- test_speed_converter_dist_input checks for modes of distance
+- test_four_of_a_kind checks for four of a kind
+- test_full_house checks for a full house
-- test_speed_converter_time_input checks for modes of time
+- test_flush checks for flush
-- test_time_it_input checks for negative repetitions
+- test_straight checks for straight
-- test_time_it_print checks time_it function by passing print function
-- test_time_it_squared_power_list checks time_it function by passing squared_power_list function
-- test_time_it_polygon_area checks time_it function by passing polygon_area function
-- test_time_it_temp_converter checks time_it function by passing temp_converter function
-- test_time_it_speed_converter checks time_it function by passing speed_converter function
-- test_speed_converter checks if the function returns correct converted speed
-- test_temp_converter checks if the function returns correct converted temperature
-- test_polygon_area checks if the function returns area of polygon calculated correctly
+- test_three_of_a_kind checks for three of a kind
-- test_squared_power_list checks if the function returns squared poer list
+- test_two_pair checks for two pairs
+- test_one_pair checks for one pair